Measurement of waveform pulses and cycles is key to verification of the performance of electrical and electronic devices.

 Results are displayed in a table, with the parameter fields shown in columns and waveform cycles shown in rows.

-Ten parameters per cycle are included in the first version of the tool and up to a million cycles can be displayed.
+Twelve parameters per cycle are included in the latest version of the tool and up to a million cycles can be displayed.

 The table of captured results can be sorted by each parameter in ascending or descending order, enabling engineering teams to spot anomalies and rapidly identify the cause of complicated issues.
 So, for example, click on the Rise Time field heading and you can quickly find the fastest (or slowest) rise time in all of the captured cycles.
 Double-clicking on a specific measurement highlights and zooms to the corresponding cycle in the oscilloscope view.